 Buyers should explicitly state the amount for the award.

 Buyers should describe the expected pricing model to be used (e.g. cost-plus).

 Given the volatility inherent with inputs like copper and aluminum, buyers should list desired price ceilings or rate hikes that can arise from fluctuating input costs.

 Buyers should explain the schedule with which payments will be made.

-For assistance in ascertaining a reasonable price and price range for electrical cable, buyers can consult the Benchmark Price section of this report.
+For assistance in ascertaining a reasonable price and price range for electrical cable, buyers can consult the Benchmark Price and Total Cost of Ownership sections of this report.

 Buyers should consider price when making a supplier selection since product specialization is low.

 Buyers should ask for a list of references from current and former customers.